moq-wg/moq-transport/draft-lcurley-warp.md

 id:

-: Incremented by 1 for each initialization segment.
+: Incremented by 1 for each unique initialization segment.

-## media {#message-media}
+## media {#message-segment}
-The `media` message contains metadata about the next media segment in the stream.
+The `segment` message contains metadata about the next media segment in the stream.

 ~~~
 {
   segment: {
     init: int,
     timestamp: int,
+    timescale: int, (optional)
   }
 }
 ~~~

 init:

 : The id of the cooresponding initialization segment.
-A decoder MUST block until the coorespending `init` message to arrive.
+A decoder MUST block until the cooresponding initialization segment has been fully processed.

 timestamp:

-: The presentation timestamp in milliseconds for the first frame/sample in the next segment.
-This timestamp MUST be used when it does not match the timestamp in the media container.
+: The presentation timestamp in `timescale` units for the first frame/sample in the next segment.
+This timestamp takes precedence over the timestamp in media container to support stream stitching.

+timescale (optional):

+: The number of units in second.
+This defaults to `1000` to signify milliseconds.

 ## priority {#message-priority}
 The `priority` message informs middleware about the intended priority of the current stream.
-Any middleware MAY ignore this value but SHOULD forward it.
+Middleware MAY obey this message but SHOULD forward it.

 ~~~
 {